 You can find information about planning applications, including application forms, plans and decisions using the planning search facility on Mendip’s website.

-A hard copy of the plans can also be viewed at the town council offices, we only keep them for a short period of time, so it’s best to ring and check that we have them.
+A hard copy of the plans can also be viewed at the Town Hall, we only keep them for a short period of time, so it’s best to ring and check that we have them.

 How can I campaign against an application?

 Many people often feel they should do more than just write to the planning officer to object to an application, particularly for larger applications where lots of residents will be affected.
-The Planning Advisory Group (PAG) is keen to work with residents and help them set up a campaign group and work with them on setting out their objections, publicity and liaising with the planning officer.
+The Planning Committee is keen to work with residents and help them set up a campaign group and work with them on setting out their objections, publicity and liaising with the planning officer.

 Who actually makes the decision?

-Mendip District Council are the Local Planning Authority and they make the decisions, for more detailed information on the process, visit their website.
+Mendip District Council are the Local Planning Authority and they make the decisions.
+For more detailed information on the process visit the Mendip District Council website.